Biography

 Chapters in Edited Collections

-Forthcoming 2023.
+2024.
 ‘The Alchemy of the Circular Economy’.
-Circular Economies: Between the Promise of Renewal and Unequal Global Circulation.
+Circular Economies in an Unequal World: Waste, Renewal and the Effects of Global Circularity.
 O’Hare, P and Rams, D. (eds).
-Zed.
+Bloomsbury. pp. 215-224

 2022.
 'Technologies of Transformation' Routledge Handbook of The Anthropology of Labor.
 Gill, L and Kasmir, S (eds).
 Routledge. pp.361-371